montoyamoraga/intro-to-computer-networks-for-artists/README.md

   * Computer client
 * These tasks:
   * Know the IP address of your computer
-  * Open a port on your computer to send and receive messages.
+  * Open a port on your computer to send and receive messages

 ## Tutorials